Red Teaming

 Methodology and Frameworks

-There are many established methodologies and frameworks that guide a Red Teaming campaign, ensuring that the results are consistent and compliant with regulations such as the Digital Operational Resilience Act (DORA) or NIS-2.
+There are many established methodologies and frameworks that guide a red teaming campaign, ensuring that the results are consistent and compliant with regulations such as the Digital Operational Resilience Act (DORA) or NIS-2.

 • The MITRE ATT&CK Framework (Adversarial Tactics, Techniques & Common Knowledge) outlines tactics, techniques and procedures based on real-world observations of cyber attacks documented by security experts.